How to apply for a Canadian student permit through the Student Direct Stream (SDS)

 To apply through the Student Direct Stream, you must:

-- Be a legal resident living in one of the following countries: China, India, Morocco, Pakistan, Philippines, Senegal, or Vietnam.
+Be a legal resident living in one of the following countries: Antigua and Barbuda, Brazil, China, Colombia, Costa Rica, India, Morocco, Pakistan, Peru, Philippines, Senegal, Saint Vincent and the Grenadines, Trinidad and Tobago, or Vietnam.

 Depending on where you’re applying from, you may also need to provide other documents.
 Make sure you include all the documents required by your local visa office.